TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/FluidViewHelper.rst

 All processes described above are combined for automatic execution as a GitHub action in the repository `t3docs-ci-deploy <https://github.com/TYPO3-Documentation/t3docs-ci-deploy>`__.
+It is triggered automatically once a day, or can be executed manually through the GitHub UI by the TYPO3 Documentation team.

-Watch for failed or stuck `Actions <https://github.com/TYPO3-Documentation/t3docs-ci-deploy/actions>`__.
+Maintainers needs to occasionally watch for failed or stuck `Workflow runs <https://github.com/TYPO3-Documentation/t3docs-ci-deploy/actions>`__.